The ITM Museum

 When I took the ITS Fortran code and converted it to python, I removed most Fortran efficiency concerns and matched equations from the papers as similarly as possible.
 I also try to fully annotate the code, indicating which equations or report sections are implemented.
 My initial line by line python conversion resulted in a single threaded program using the original loop constructs.
 I next converted it to use numpy, avoiding loops by using vector calculations so that all cpu cores are put to use.
 This both shortens code and looks more like the equations in ITM papers.
 Spot testing of subroutines shows that a nice side effect is the code is sometimes 2x to 3x faster than the single threaded version.
 I've made no comparisons with Fortran or C++ versions but fully expect compiled code to be significantly faster than interpreted python.
 Conversion is easy, testing is time consuming!
 See recreations of figures from the 1982 Area Mode report for results of some of the testing.

 NTIA/ITS tells me they will soon (possibly 2023 [edit: nope, 2023 has come and gone!]) be releasing python wrappers for their latest C++ code.
-An ITM 2027 is in the works and will be very interesting to see what enhancements it brings.
+ITM 2027 is in the works and it will be interesting to see what enhancements it brings.

 Biographies of ITM Authors